shpongledsummer/atmospheric-weather-card/README.md

 | `moon_phase_entity` | `string` | — | *Recommended.* Displays the correct moon phase (e.g., `sensor.moon_phase`). |

 > [!IMPORTANT]
 > `sun_entity` is what makes the sun, moon, and stars appear at the right times — without it the card is stuck in permanent day.
 By default, the card's colors follow your [Home Assistant theme](https://www.home-assistant.io/integrations/frontend/).
-See [Day / Night Appearance](#day--night-appearance) if you want to change that.
+See [Day / Night](#day--night) if you want to change that.

 <br>